hellux/aoc/README.md

     $ ./aoc.sh submit
     Submit answer "23989" for part 1 of day 7, 2015 (y/N)? y

     That's the right answer!
 You are one gold star closer to powering the weather machine.
-[Continue to Part Two]